Sherman5A/microsoft-notes/azure/architecture/storage/azure-file-management.md

 ## Azure File Sync

-Bi-directionally synchronises files between a Windows server and Azure files.
+Bidirectionally synchronises files between a Windows server and Azure files.
 The Windows server can act as a cache / CDN.

 Azure File Sync provides,